MicrosoftLearning/PL-200-Power-Platform-Functional-Consultant/Instructions/Labs/LAB[PL-200]_M05L06_Approval_flow.md

 12. Expand **Action items** and select **Approvals**.

 13. You should see an approval with the title **Manager Notification Approval**.
     Click on the approval tile.
+This may take up to 15 minutes to show, due to provisioning.

 14. The approval pane will open.
 Make sure the information in the details is what you expected.